 Sea level rise will exacerbate current flooding problems.
-The National Research Council's 2012 projections for the San Francisco Bay suggest that by 2050, the Bay is likely to be 12 inches higher, or even as much as 24 inches higher.
+The National Research Council's 2012 projections for San Francisco Bay suggest that by 2050, the Bay is likely to be 12 inches higher, or even as much as 24 inches higher.
 Beyond 2050, the rate of sea level rise is predicted to accelerate with current Bay levels increasing by 36-66 inches.
 The Working Group of the California Ocean Protection Council (OPC) Science Advisory Team produced an updated synthesis of the state of the science on sea level rise in 2017.
 The accompanying policy guidance document to this sea level rise science update is scheduled for adoption in January 2018.
 New scientific evidence identifying atmospheric warming as the dominant driver of ice loss in the West Antarctic Ice Sheet suggests that the magnitude and rate of sea level rise has grown, with particular consequences for coastal California due to global circulation patterns (DeConto & Pollard 2016, OPC 2017).
 Rising sea levels mean that areas at risk of flooding now are likely to flood more frequently, and with more intensity, in the coming decades; and that areas that don't flood now will begin to in the future.

 One reason the region is so vulnerable is that early settlers found the shoreline both a desirable and relatively easy and flat place to build.
 In many areas, they placed fill in the shallows, on top of already loose Bay mud, to expand land surfaces out from the shoreline .
+Most of these areas are vulnerable to liquefaction during a seismic event and remain at very low elevation with little or no flood protection for the urban and industrial waterfronts that grew up on top of them (see maps, pp. 10 & 14).
+USGS estimates there is a 72 percent probability of at least one earthquake of magnitude 6.7 or greater striking somewhere in the San Francisco Bay region before 2043, resulting in extreme ground shaking and liquefaction throughout the region.